 I’m usually a fan of using hooks for bathroom towels, but I’m actually really happy I went with this black towel ring in here.
 It was a great price and the quality is amazing.
 It has a nice matte black finish and feels really sturdy.
-I ended up buying a few towels from CB2 to swap in and out of here (this one and this one).
+I ended up buying a few towels from CB2 to swap in and out of here.
 I love their bathroom towels because they have little fabric rings on them for hanging.
 I also use their towels upstairs in the guest bathroom.
 This towel ring was incredibly easy to install and it adds so much to the vanity area.

 I’m not to the “finishing stage” in this room because there is still too much on the to-do list, but I did buy a few new accessories to jazz up the sink area.

 I bought this faux plant (because we get zero natural light in here, I had to go with a fake one!), this black marble tray, and this soap dispenser.
 Just a few new decor pieces and it feels special in here all of the sudden.
 Crazy how that works!